skhcjh231/blog-post/content/docs/spring24/22_/_index.md

 </p>

 #### 3-2.
 Inference
 Once **M**$_{0}$ is trained via backpropagation, the posterior memory **M** is updated in one-shot by solving a minimization problem below.
+This problem can be efficiently done with the preudo-inverse of matrix.
+For more details, please refer to [8].
 <p align="center">
     <img src='minimization problem.png' width="200">
 </p>

-First of all, let's consider the write operation (green arrows in Fig7).
-Data episode of length N is transformed into a latent vector through an encoder.
-Then, the posterior memory M given the data Z and the writing weight W0 is calculated [8].

 ## 4. Memory Operations